Battery (baseball): Single-game records

 Madison Bumgarner and Buster Posey of the San Francisco Giants became the major league's first battery to hit grand slams in the same game when they accomplished the feat on July 13, 2014 against the Arizona Diamondbacks.
 The home run was pitcher Bumgarner's second grand slam of the season (April 11).

 First Black battery

 Pitcher George Stovey and catcher Moses Fleetwood Walker formed the first Black battery in professional baseball history when they teamed up for the 1887 Newark Little Giants of the International Association.
 The tandem recorded ten consecutive wins to begin the season before the Chicago White Stockings refused to take the field on July 15, leading to the league's implementation of the color line.

 Father-son batteries

 Frank Duncan, Jr. and his son, Frank Duncan III, of the 1941 Kansas City Monarchs are thought to be the only father-son battery in major league history.

 In a game on September 7, 2012, former major leaguer Roger Clemens came out of retirement to pitch for the minor league Sugar Land Skeeters of the Atlantic League of Professional Baseball, and formed a battery with his son Koby Clemens.

+First battery composed of 1st overall selections

+Paul Skenes and Henry Davis of the Pittsburgh Pirates formed the first major league battery where both the pitcher and catcher were selected first overall in their respective draft years, 2023 and 2021.